Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Kona

 The lush and tropical coastline of Kona spans almost two-thirds of the entire west side of the island of Hawaii, from just south of Anaehoomalu Bay to Kau.
 Along this section are dotted coffee farms and historic Hawaiian landmarks.
-In fact, King Kamehameha actually spent his final years in Kona.
+In fact, King Kamehameha spent his final years in Kona.

 Kealakekua (Captain Cook) Bay

 Kealakekua Bay is a piece of paradise, both on land and underwater.
 The bay holds one of the most abundant coral reefs on the island and is located on the lush and tropical Kona coast.
-The centre of the bay is deep and you can often find a pod of spinner dolphins that use the bay as resting grounds.
+The centre of the bay is deep, and you can often find a pod of spinner dolphins that use the bay as resting grounds.
 The bay is where Captain James Cook was killed following an argument with the local inhabitants.
 We will swim directly up to the Captain Cook Monument, which is situated where he fell all those years ago.

 Kahalu’u